SalehAmrouni/Python-Codes/README.md

 # Python-Codes

-This Is a libary filled with my projects blank slates waiting to be configured.
+This Is a libary filled with my projects blank slates waiting to be configured(wow picaso).

 # Current Projects